ordinals/ord/docs/src/guides/collecting/sparrow-wallet.md

 If you previously froze the UXTO you will need to right-click on it and unfreeze it

 Select the UTXO you want to send, and ensure that is the _only_ UTXO is selected.
 You should see `UTXOs 1/1` in the interface.
-Once you are sure this is the case you can hit `Send Selected`
+Once you are sure this is the case you can hit `Send Selected`.

 ![](images/sending_02.png)

 You will then be presented with the transaction construction interface.
 There is a few things you need to check here to make sure that this is a safe send: